marcusrossel/live-lightshow/Documentation/User/Getting Started.md

 ### `directory` and `reindex`:

 These commands are meant for developers.
-If you want to develop servers for this project, please checkout the [Developer](https://github.com/marcusrossel/live-lightshow/tree/master/Documentation/Developer) section of the documentation.
+If you want to develop servers for this project, please check out the [Developer](https://github.com/marcusrossel/live-lightshow/tree/master/Documentation/Developer) section of the documentation.